Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Infinite level moduli spaces

-If we fix cocharacter $[\mu]$ and restrict to $\mc{M}_{[\mu],b}$ then there are Hodge and Hodge-Tate filtrations (of type $[\mu^{-1}]$ and $[\mu]$, respectively) induced by the Bialynicki-Birula map, and the period diagram can be refined and extended to:
+If we fix a conjugacy class of cocharacters $[\mu]$ and restrict to $\mc{M}_{b,[\mu]}$ then there are Hodge and Hodge-Tate filtrations (of type $[\mu^{-1}]$ and $[\mu]$, respectively) induced by the Bialynicki-Birula map, and the period diagram can be refined and extended to:

 Of course $\pi_{\mc{L}_\et}$ factors through its image $\Gr_{[\mu]}^{b-\adm}$.
-In the basic case it is useful to keep track of an extended diagram accounting for the image also of $\pi_{\mc{L}_\dR}$: indeed, in this case the definitions and equivalence of basic admissible pairs and $p$-adic Hodge structures over a geometric point (see \Iref{s.admissible-pairs}) imply that $\rho_\et^*(\mc{L}_\et)$ is a $p$-adic Hodge structure on the trivial $G$-torsor over $\mc{M}_{[\mu],b}$ (with weight grading determined by the slope morphism as usual), and then $\pi_{\mc{L}_\dR}$ is the classifying map so factors through $X_{[\mu]}$.
+In the basic case it is useful to keep track of an extended diagram accounting for the image also of $\pi_{\mc{L}_\dR}$: indeed, in this case the definitions and equivalence of basic admissible pairs and $p$-adic Hodge structures over a geometric point (see \Iref{s.admissible-pairs}) imply that $\rho_\et^*\mc{L}_\dR$ is a $p$-adic Hodge structure on the trivial $G(\QQ_p)$-local system over $\mc{M}_{b,[\mu]}$ (with weight grading determined by the slope morphism as usual), and then $\pi_{\mc{L}_\dR}$ is the classifying map so factors through $X_{[\mu]}$.
 Thus in the basic case the diagram can be refined to

-\begin{lemma} For $b$ basic, $\pi_{\mc{L}_\dR}$ is a $G_b(\mbb{Q}_p)$-torsor over $X_{[\mu]}$. \end{lemma} \begin{remark} Implicit in this claim is the statement that the action of the group $G_b(\mbb{Q}_p)$ on $\mc{M}_{[\mu],b}$ by change of trivialization of $\rho_\Isoc$ extends to an action of the topological constant sheaf $\ul{G_b(\mbb{Q}_p)}$.
-This is not completely clear via the moduli interpretation we have used via neutral admissible pairs, but follows immediately from the interpretation in terms of modifications of $G$-bundles on the Fargues-Fontaine curve \cref{ss.modification-moduli} or from the formalism we will develop in Part III. \end{remark} \begin{proof} This follows from the definitions and \cref{theorem.classifying-space}. \end{proof}
+\begin{lemma} For $b$ basic, $\pi_{\mc{L}_\dR}$ is a $G_b(\mbb{Q}_p)$-torsor over $X_{[\mu]}$. \end{lemma} \begin{remark} Implicit in this claim is the statement that the action of the group $G_b(\mbb{Q}_p)$ on $\mc{M}_{b,[\mu]}$ by change of trivialization of $\rho_\Isoc$ extends to an action of the topological constant sheaf $\ul{G_b(\mbb{Q}_p)}$.
+This is not completely clear via the moduli interpretation we have used via neutral admissible pairs, but follows immediately from the interpretation in terms of modifications of $G$-bundles on the Fargues-Fontaine curve in \cref{ss.modification-moduli} or from the formalism we will develop in Part III. \end{remark} \begin{proof} This follows from the definitions and \cref{eq.isomorphism-b-loc-classifying-stack}. \end{proof}

 \begin{remark} On geometric points, we have described all of these period maps explicitly in \Iref{ss.periods}. \end{remark}